dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework - Variable Impedance Control in End-Effector Space- An Action Space for Reinforcement Learning in Contact-Rich Tasks.md

 This method compensates for both kinematics and dynamics which enable

 ## How is success proved and measured? (experiments, metrics, most relevant result)
-The experiments evaluate sample efficiency, task completion, energy consumption, task sucess
+The experiments evaluate sample efficiency, task completion, energy consumption, task success, and transferability between robots.
+They demonstrate